Escape-Technologies/.github/profile/README.md

 ## 👋 Stay in touch

-- [Follow us on LinkedIn](https://www.linkedin.com/company/escapetech/) to get the latest updates from our team and connect with team members!
+- [Follow us on LinkedIn](https://www.linkedin.com/company/escapetech/) to get the latest updates from our team and watch the occasional joke passing by!

 - [Join our Slack community](https://join.slack.com/t/escapecommunity/shared_invite/zt-2cpklvqqv-m_h4fzlZhSatxcrxetf3Fg) we're looking forward to welcome you!
 Ask us questions and share the feedback with others!

-- [Follow us on Twitter](https://twitter.com/EscapeTechHQ) to watch the occasional joke passing by and stay in touch!
+- [Follow us on X](https://x.com/EscapeTechHQ) to stay in touch!

 - [Have any suggestions?](mailto:ping@escape.tech) Feel free to drop us a line.
 We're always open to feedback!
 Don't be shy 😊